-This behavior will not calculate the value of a grid cell if there are no trees in that cell.
+For efficiency, this behavior does not calculate the value of a grid cell if there are no trees in that cell.
 In this case, the light value of the cell is -1.
+To force it to always calculate all GLIs (useful if you intend to save maps of the Quadrat GLI grid), set the Quadrat GLI - Always Calculate All GLIs parameter to true.